WJET-TV

-WJET-TV (channel 24) is a television station in Erie, Pennsylvania, United States, affiliated with ABC.
-It is owned by Nexstar Media Group, which provides certain services to Fox affiliate WFXP (channel 66) under a local marketing agreement (LMA) with Mission Broadcasting.
-Both stations share studios on US 19/Peach Street in Summit Township (with an Erie mailing address), where WJET-TV's transmitter is also located.
+WJET-TV (channel 24) is a television station in Erie, Pennsylvania, United States, affiliated with ABC and owned by Nexstar Media Group.
+Its second subchannel serves as an owned-and-operated station of The CW (via The CW Plus), as Nexstar owns a majority stake in the network.
+Nexstar also provides certain services to Fox affiliate WFXP (channel 66) under a local marketing agreement (LMA) with Mission Broadcasting.
+The two stations share studios on US 19/Peach Street in Summit Township (with an Erie mailing address), where WJET-TV's transmitter is also located.
+The road into the station's parking lot is named Sesame Street, as WQLN's studios are located to the south of WJET-TV's facility.

 WJET's over-the-air signal covers the city of Erie and its suburbs and nearby communities in Chautauqua County, New York and northern Ashtabula County, Ohio.
 The station has been dropped from Time Warner Cable (now Charter Spectrum) in the eastern portion of the Cleveland TV market, in favor of WEWS-TV from Cleveland.

 History

 WJET-TV signed on as the third station in Erie during the 6 p.m. hour on April 2, 1966.
 Owned by Jet Broadcasting along with WJET radio, it aired an analog signal on UHF channel 24 and the first program shown was a 24-hour movie marathon.
 The station immediately joined ABC.
 Previously, ABC had been limited to off-hours clearances on NBC station WICU-TV (channel 12) and CBS outlet WSEE-TV (channel 35) until this point.
 In January 1998, Nexstar acquired WJET-TV.
-Later that year, it began performing non-programming functions for Mission Broadcasting-owned WFXP as was standard for most Nexstar stations.
+Later that year, it began performing non-programming functions for Mission Broadcasting–owned WFXP as was standard for most Nexstar stations.
 That station was then consolidated into WJET's facilities.

-On April 3, 2006, the station celebrated its 40th anniversary.
-It began airing its digital signal on UHF channel 58 in high definition in 2008.
-WJET's broadcasts became digital-only, effective June 12, 2009.
+WJET-TV began airing its digital signal on UHF channel 58 in high definition in 2008.
+The station's broadcasts became digital-only, effective June 12, 2009.
 It is carried on cable in London, St. Thomas and other communities in Ontario, Canada near Lake Erie.
 In recent years, the station has been bumped to high dial positions on cable systems in those locations.
 WJET-TV was once available on cable in the Hamilton, Niagara, and Grand River areas but was dropped by the early 2000s.

 WJET-TV continues to supply its former radio sister with news and weather updates during the day, even though the two have been under separate ownership for several years.

-The station celebrated its 50th anniversary in April 2016.

-On June 15, 2016, Nexstar announced that it had entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including WJET-TV and WFXP.
+On June 15, 2016, Nexstar announced that it had entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing the four networks to 81 stations owned and/or operated by Nexstar, including WJET-TV and WFXP.